 - Status.
 By default, the status is set to Active, which shows only active users.
 Selecting the Inactive radio button, you'll see all of the users that you've deactivated.

-Although users can be deactivated, they cannot be deleted to avoid accidentally deleting scripted content those users may have created.
-Deactivating a user is the safest way to ensure that all credentials and content created are maintained.
+Users cannot be deleted to avoid accidentally deleting scripted content those users may have created.
+Deactivate users to safely disable their access.

 To deactivate users, select a user or multiple users in the list and click Deactivate Users (button is only available when active users are selected).